lawrancej/CompilerDesign/textbook/00-preface.md

 Examples and counterexamples illustrate terms so you may remember.
 Understanding material involves clearing misconceptions, which is why the book identifies them.

-This book a response to the Saylor Foundation's bounty for open textbooks.
+This book is a response to the Saylor Foundation's bounty for open textbooks.
-It is licensed under the [Creative Commons Attribution 3.0 Unported License.](http://creativecommons.org/licenses/by/3.0/) Therefore, anyone may read, alter and improve upon this without charge.
+It is under the [Creative Commons Attribution 3.0 Unported License.](http://creativecommons.org/licenses/by/3.0/) Therefore, anyone may read, alter and improve upon this without charge.

-This book is dedicated to students everywhere who learn for the sake of learning.
 Undergraduate students wrote this book in a compiler design class.
 Without their contributions, this book would not be possible.
+On behalf of my coauthors, I dedicate this book to students everywhere who learn for the sake of learning.

-On behalf of my coauthors, I hope you find this book useful, and would love [feedback](https://github.com/lawrancej/CompilerDesign) for improvements.
+I hope you find this book useful, and would love [feedback](https://github.com/lawrancej/CompilerDesign) for improvements.

 [Joey Lawrance](mailto:joey.lawrance@gmail.com) (Editor), July 2012